 - 1.1.
 This is the Statement of Investment Principles prepared by the Trustees of the B|Braun Sterilog Limited Pension Scheme (the Scheme).
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Occupational Pension Schemes (Charges and Governance) Regulations 2015 and incorporates changes as required by The Pension Protection Fund (Pensionable Service); - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
-In preparing this statement, the Trustees have consulted B|Braun Sterilog Limited, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
-Barnett Waddingham is authorised and regulated by the Financial Conduct Authority. - 1.3.
+This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; and - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010. - the Occupational Pension Schemes (Charges and Governance) Regulations 2015 and incorporates changes as required by The Pension Protection Fund (Pensionable Service). - the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018. - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
+In preparing this statement the Trustees have consulted B|Braun Sterilog Limited, the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultant.
+Barnett Waddingham is authorised and regulated by the Financial Conduct Authority.
+Barnett Waddingham LLP is wholly owned by Howden UK&I Jersey Limited. - 1.3.
 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4.
 The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement.